A spacious Chalosse-style farmhouse, listed as a historic

 Our opinion

 A testament to the Cap Cazaux architectural style in Chalosse, this property maintains a remarkable harmony between its layout, its proportions and the many original features still present.
 Renovation work will bring the building up to modern standards whilst respecting its heritage character.
-Depending on the projects undertaken, its listed status may qualify it for restoration grants.
+Its status as a listed historic monument entails a specific tax regime.
+As such, certain expenses (renovation work, loan interest, property tax, insurance, etc.) relating to the protected parts may be deducted up to 50% of taxable income.
 The property is ideal for a discerning enthusiast with an appreciation for old rural architecture and a desire to preserve a place whose value lies as much in its authenticity as in the history it still embodies.

 Exclusive sale